-Advances in education technology can assist a range of differing workforces.
-For example, a mixed language workforce will benefit from animation, virtual reality, and augmented reality training, as it’s visually appealing to the learner and allows the context of the task to be demonstrated in real time.
+The advantage of animation, virtual reality, and augmented reality is they visually and audibly appeal to the learner and allow the context of the task to be demonstrated in real time.

 Animation based learning allow trainers to easily define or explain complex topics that learners may find difficult to understand.
 The resources also help boost learner’s retention ability, as they incorporate different learning styles and transform dense text into visual information that is more easily retained.

 Productivity training has developed beyond pen and paper study guides.
-For a demonstration of cutting-edge training resources and learning how Mining Skills Australia can increase your training productivity please contact us.
+For a demonstration of cutting-edge training resources and learning how Mining Skills Australia can increase your training productivity.

 30 years of experience in laser measurement technology for volumetric measurements in mining, steel, bulk material logistics, ports etc.